bmrussell/LGBattery/README.md

     }
     ```

-    This response only has the `deviceId` which isn't unique over time, so when we save and load the prefs we use `exendedDisplayName`, then keep track of the selected device as an object which carries the `exendedDisplayName` and the `deviceId`
+    This response only has the `deviceId` which isn't unique over time, so when we save and load the prefs we use `extendedDisplayName`, then keep track of the selected device as an object which carries the `extendedDisplayName` and the `deviceId`